A Beginner’s Guide To The H-1B Lottery

 What is the H-1B Visa?

-The H-1B visa provides work authorization to foreign nationals employed in “specialty occupations”.
-These are roles that require at least a bachelor’s degree, or equivalent work experience in a specific field, in a specific field.
+The H-1B visa provides work authorization to foreign nationals employed in “specialty occupations.”
+These roles require at least a bachelor’s degree or equivalent work experience in a specific field.
 There is no official “specialty occupation” list, and eligible roles range from computer science, biotechnology, and engineering to human resources, among others.

 The H-1B Lottery Process